-Note: When restoring from Exchange Server 5.5 to Exchange Server 2000 or 2003, you cannot select the Individual Mailboxes as a source because of the ambiguities for the location of the mailboxes.
+Note: When restoring from Exchange Server 5.5 to Exchange Server 2000 or 2003, you cannot select the Individual Mailboxes parent object as a source because of the ambiguity of the child mailbox locations.
+You can, however, select a child mailbox as a source or the mailbox store (and select the option Create mailbox if not existing) if you need to migrate or restore mailboxes.